 ● Start an apprenticeship.
 Find out how you qualify and apply to be an apprentice in a skilled trade.

 Career Finder.
 Which careers are in demand?
 How can I choose the right career for me?

 Ontario Summer jobs for students.
 Information for high school, university and college students looking for work this summer.

 Ontario School Counsellors' Association (OSCA) is the professional organization of teacher-counsellors in the elementary and secondary schools of Ontario.
 The OSCA provides numerous links to information regarding education and careers in Canada.

-● Student Resources from Career Colleges Ontario.
+● Student Services from Career Colleges Ontario.
 Include Child Care Resources, Financial Funding Resources, Employment Resources, Housing Resources, Medical Resources.

 ● What is Second Career?
 From Ontario Ministry of Training, Colleges and Universities.
 Second Career provides financial support to laid-off workers with skills training to help them find jobs in high-demand occupations in Ontario.
 Second Career is a cost-sharing grant provided on the basis of need, so you may be asked to contribute what you can to your training or education.
 Currently (July 2015), Second Career provides up to $28,000 for tuition, books, other instruction costs such as manuals or workbooks, transportation, and a basic living allowance.